What Do You Do if You See a Termite Swarm?

-- DO NOT spray the swarmers with a can of insect spray.
+- Spray the swarmers with a can of insect spray.
 They will die naturally in the air and emptying a can of insect spray is unnecessary.

-- DO NOT try to seal the exit holes.
-Swarmers must escape and sealing the holes with tape or other materials will only cause them to make new holes to escape from.
+- Try to seal the exit holes.
+Swarmers must escape and be sealing the holes with tape or other materials will only cause them to make new holes to escape from.

-- DO try to contain them.
+- Try to contain them.
 This can be done by shutting the door to the room that they are swarming in.
 Sometimes, a clear plastic baggie can be attached over the exit hole so the swarmers fly into the bag.

-- DO vacuum them up and throw the full bag into the garbage.
+- Vacuum them up and throw the full bag into the garbage.
 The swarmers in the bag will die and they can not spread.

-- DO save a bag full of insets to show a trained inspector.
+- Save a bag full of insects to show a trained inspector.

-- DO call a reputable termite company.
+- Call a reputable termite company.
 A trained inspector will be able to make a positive identification of the type of termite and recommend the best control method to solve the problem.